fjarri/poetic_edda/README.rst

 Poetic Edda diglot
 ==================

-This project aims at producing the book with parallel Icelandic and English texts of Poetic Edda.
+This project aims at producing the book with parallel Old Norse and English texts of Poetic Edda.
-I am using the translation by Henry Adams Bellows, because it is considered to be quite accurate and has detailed comments.
+I am using the `translation by Henry Adams Bellows <http://www.archive.org/details/poeticedda00belluoft>`_, because it is considered to be quite accurate and has detailed comments.
-As for the original text, at the moment of writing this I am using "Die Lieder der älteren Edda" by Karl Hildebrand and Hugo Gering (this book was the main source for Bellows).
+As for the original text, at the moment of writing this I am using `"Die Lieder der älteren Edda" <http://www.archive.org/details/dieliederderedda0301geriuoft>`_ by Karl Hildebrand and Hugo Gering (this book was the main source for Bellows).

+I will appreciate any proofreading (chapter, part of the chapter, only English or only Old Norse) --- there are still lots of typos out there.

 This book is built by XeLaTeX, with most of the .tex files produced from JSON data in ``chapters`` directory by ``build.py`` script.